overviewer/Minecraft-Overviewer/docs/running.rst

 Incremental updates are just as easy, and a lot faster.
-If you go and change something inside your world, run the command again and Overviewer will automatically rerender only what's needed.
+If you go and change something inside your world, run the command again and Overviewer will automatically re-render only what's needed.

 Installing the Textures
 =======================